Big Sur Land Trust: Clint Eastwood land deals

 Clint Eastwood bought six parcels totalling 650 acre along Highway 1 near Malpaso Creek, south of the Carmel Highlands, during the 1960s.
 In 1995, Monterey County bought the land from him for $3.08 million, despite the fact that in July 1994 the county assessor showed the land's assessed value as only $308,682.
 The county put a permanent conservation easement on the Malpaso property.

 Using the proceeds from the sale, Eastwood bought the 134 acre Odello Ranch at the mouth of the Carmel River during the same year.
 The ranch had been used for several decades as farm land, most recently to produce artichokes.
-The purchase price included a county-approved subdivision map for 76 lots and the legal right to 196 acre ft of Carmel River water.
+The purchase price included a county-approved tentative subdivision map for 76 lots and the legal right to 196 acre ft of Carmel River water.
 When he bought the property, Eastwood paid to lower the levees along the southern side of the Carmel River.
 This helped to protect the Mission Ranch resort he owned, along with the neighboring Mission Fields residential neighborhood on the north side of the river, both of which were flooded in 1994.

 In December 1995, Eastwood sought to exercise his right to appropriate the water rights linked to the Odello property from the State Water Resources Control Board.
 Eastwood and his representatives said during a public hearing on his request that the appropriation was needed to establish the fair market value of the Odello Ranch for tax purposes.
 He said he might donate the land along with the water rights to the Big Sur Land Trust.